 The Daniel Fast

-The fast will commence the morning of January 3, 2016 and be completed on
+The fast will commence the evening of January 1, 2017 at 6:00 pm and end on

 The "Daniel Fast" is not a full fast, which consists of only drinking water.
 Daniel chapter 10, verses 1-3 reads:

 "In the third year of Cyrus king of Persia a message was revealed to Daniel ...
 The message was true, but the appointed time was long; and he understood the message, and had understanding of the vision.
 In those days I, Daniel, was mourning three full weeks.
 I ate no pleasant food, no meat or wine came into my mouth, nor did I anoint myself at all, till three whole weeks were fulfilled."
 [New King James Version]